rtomj/heirloom-project/README.md

 * Currently ex-vi, and sh from this repo build on FreeBSD 12 with patches from it's ports collection.
 There are other patches for the toolchest, mailx, and doctools which will probably work but I'm not sure how to include all of these in the repo (include BSD license along with the other licenses?)

+### Legal:
+I in no way claim to have written any of the original software contained in this repo.
+This software derives from original Unix sources released as open source by Caldera and Sun and [The Heirloom Project](http://heirloom.sourceforge.net) maintained by Gunnar Ritter.